mcv9201/compliance-checker/README.md

 {
     "violations": [
         {
-            "explanation": "The term 'yield' implies interest, which contradicts the cash back compliance guidelines that explicitly state not to refer to cash back as 'interest' or 'yield'.", "policy_violated": "Cash back compliance marketing guidance",
+            "policy_violated": "Cash back compliance marketing guidance",
-            "suggestion": "Rephrase as 'Earn up to 4.50% cash back on your idle cash with portfolios powered by J.P.
-Morgan and Morgan Stanley' to comply with guidelines.", "violation_text": "Earn up to 4.50% yield on your idle cash with portfolios powered by J.P.
+            "violation_text": "Earn up to 4.50% yield on your idle cash with portfolios powered by J.P.
 Morgan and Morgan Stanley"
-        },
-        {
-            "explanation": "The mention of 'Banking services provided by...
-Members FDIC' implies direct FDIC insurance for the accounts, but it does not disclose the necessary information about FDIC pass-through insurance, as required by the guidelines.", "policy_violated": "How to talk about FDIC insurance eligibility", "suggestion": "Add a disclaimer such as: 'Mercury accounts are eligible for FDIC pass-through deposit insurance if they meet certain requirements.
-The FDIC insurance applies up to 250,000 USD per depositor, per financial institution, for funds held in the same ownership capacity.
-Neither Mercury nor you are an FDIC-insured institution.'", "violation_text": "Open Account\nOpen Account\nMercury is a financial technology company, Banking services provided by Choice Financial Group, Column N.A., and Evolve Bank & Trust®; Members FDIC."
+            "explanation": "The term 'yield' implies interest, which contradicts the cash back compliance guidelines that explicitly state not to refer to cash back as 'interest' or 'yield'.", "suggestion": "Rephrase as 'Earn up to 4.50% cash back on your idle cash with portfolios powered by J.P.
+Morgan and Morgan Stanley' to comply with guidelines.",
         }
     ]
 }